embedding-benchmark/rteb/DOCKER_README.md

 - Docker installed on your system
 - Docker Compose installed on your system
-- NVIDIA Docker runtime (for GPU support)
+- NVIDIA Docker runtime (only if you need GPU support)

 ## Quick Start